slfx276/Subtitle_Inpainting_Cognative_Computing/README.md

     - scipy==1.1.0
 3. Free Form Inpainting
     - check its requirements.txt
+## Notification
+- If the resizing image size is too small, it would affect text detection result.
+- If your video have **no internal subtitle** instead of only a .srt file, than using inference command is wasting time.
+Because it won't create any meaningful mask of subtitles, instead of white image and some masks of frames which have text content(not subtitles).
+- Movie with only black and white color seems not good for our scene detection method.

 ## Usage

-initially, your directory in current folder(e.g. MovieSubtitle_Dataset) should be like:
+initially, your directory in current folder(e.g. temp) should be like:
 ```
-MovieSubtitle_Dataset
+temp
 ├── VideoCapture.py
 ├── PySceneDetect-0.5.1.1
 └── CRAFT-pytorch-master